LuisCarlosBasurcoMalaga/Vancouver-Building-Permits-Processing-Analysis/README.md

 **Establish hypotheses:** From the patterns and relationships observed, formulate hypotheses about factors influencing delay times.

-PermitNumber: A unique identification number assigned to each permit issued.
-PermitNumberCreatedDate: The date on which the permit number was created.
-IssueDate: The date the permit was officially issued.
-PermitElapsedDays: Number of days that elapsed between the application and permit issuance.
-ProjectValue: Estimated monetary value of the project related to the permit.
-TypeOfWork: Type of work to be performed (e.g., construction, demolition, modification).
-Address: Address of the location where the project will be performed.
-ProjectDescription: Brief description of the project for which the permit is being requested.
-PermitCategory: Permit category according to the type of project.
-Applicant: Name of the applicant who managed the permit.
-ApplicantAddress: Applicant's address.
-PropertyUse: Intended use of the property (residential, commercial, etc.).
-SpecificUseCategory: Specific property use category (more detailed than PropertyUse).
-Building Contractor: Name of the contractor performing the work.
-BuildingContractorAddress: Contractor's address.
-IssueYear: The year in which the permit was issued.
-GeoLocalArea: Local geographic area associated with the project.
-Geom: Geospatial geometry of the project site.
-YearMonth: Year and month in which the permit was issued.
-geo_point_2d: Geographic coordinates (latitude and longitude) of the project site.
+# Dataset:

++ **PermitNumber:** A unique identification number assigned to each permit issued.
++ **PermitNumberCreatedDate:** The date on which the permit number was created.
++ **IssueDate:** The date the permit was officially issued.
++ **PermitElapsedDays:** Number of days that elapsed between the application and permit issuance.
++ **ProjectValue:** Estimated monetary value of the project related to the permit.
++ **TypeOfWork:** Type of work to be performed (e.g., construction, demolition, modification).
++ **Address:** Address of the location where the project will be performed.
++ **ProjectDescription:** Brief description of the project for which the permit is being requested.
++ **PermitCategory:** Permit category according to the type of project.
++ **Applicant:** Name of the applicant who managed the permit.
++ **ApplicantAddress:** Applicant's address.
++ **PropertyUse:** Intended use of the property (residential, commercial, etc.).
++ **SpecificUseCategory:** Specific property use category (more detailed than PropertyUse).
++ **Building Contractor:** Name of the contractor performing the work.
++ **BuildingContractorAddress:** Contractor's address.
++ **IssueYear:** The year in which the permit was issued.
++ **GeoLocalArea:** Local geographic area associated with the project.
++ **Geom:** Geospatial geometry of the project site.
++ **YearMonth:** Year and month in which the permit was issued.
++ **geo_point_2d:** Geographic coordinates (latitude and longitude) of the project site.

+## Data Collection and Preparation:

+The following AWS services were utilized to manage, process, and analyze the data:

+S3: Used for storing the building permits dataset and results.
+Glue: Responsible for ETL (Extract, Transform, Load) processes to clean and prepare the data.
+CloudWatch: Monitored logs and tracked data pipeline performance.
+EC2: Hosted the computation environment for analysis.
+DataBrew: Automated data cleaning and transformation tasks, allowing easy preparation of datasets.
+Screenshots:

+Screenshot of S3 bucket setup.
+Screenshot of Glue job transformation.
+Screenshot of DataBrew recipe configuration.
+Data Source
+The dataset was sourced from the City of Vancouver Open Data Portal, which provides publicly available information on building permits issued by the city.

+Permit Types: Construction, demolition, modification, etc.
+Attributes: Permit number, issue date, project description, type of work, project value, response time, etc.
+Exploratory Data Analysis (EDA)
+Data Overview

+Inspect the structure of the dataset (columns, data types, missing values).
+Check distribution of permits by type of work and by year.
+Summary Statistics

+Calculate basic statistics (mean, median, mode) for the response time, project value, etc.
+Visualize distributions of response time to understand the overall trend.
+Analysis by Type of Work

+Group permits by type (construction, demolition, modification) and analyze their respective response times.
+Compare the average response time for each category.
+Time Series Analysis

+Plot the permit issuance dates to identify trends over time.
+Identify any seasonality or periods where response times fluctuate significantly.
+Screenshots:

+Response time distribution graph.
+Permit types breakdown by year.

+o	Load the Titanic dataset using Python libraries like Pandas. o	Perform initial data cleaning, which includes handling missing values, correcting data types, and renaming columns for clarity.
+2-	Descriptive Statistics:
+o	Generate summary statistics (mean, median, mode) for numerical features (like Age and Fare) and frequency distributions for categorical features (like Pclass and Sex).
+3-	Data Visualization:
+o	Create visualizations to illustrate key insights:
+	Histograms and Boxplots: Analyze the distribution of continuous variables like Age and Fare.
+	Bar Charts: Showcase survival rates across different categories (e.g., Sex, Pclass).
+	Heatmaps: Visualize correlations between numerical variables.
+4-	Survival Analysis:
+o	Compare survival rates:
+	By gender: Determine if there is a significant difference in survival rates between male and female passengers.
+	By class: Analyze how passenger class affected survival chances.
+	By age group: Create age bins to assess survival across different age demographics.
+5-	Insights and Findings:
+o	Summarize the findings based on data visualizations and statistical analyses, highlighting notable trends and patterns (e.g., women and children had higher survival rates, first-class passengers had a significant survival advantage).
+6-	Conclusion:
+o	Discuss the implications of the findings and suggest further analyses or data-driven decisions that could be explored, such as building predictive models to classify survival based on passenger features.